Async Batch Processing for High-Volume Receipt Auditing

 return batch

-"""Consumer coroutine processing batches with strict error isolation."""
+"""Consumer coroutine with strict per-batch error isolation."""

 while True: